 "Indemnified Party" and "Indemnifying Party" mean the Party receiving and providing an indemnity, respectively.

-"Interest Rate" means, for any date, two percent over the per annum rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N. A. as established by the administrative body of such bank charged with the responsibility of establishing such rate, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.
+"Interest Rate" means, for any date, the per annum rate of interest equal to the prime U.S. Dollar or Canadian Dollar lending rate (as applicable, depending on the currency in which the Contract Price is denominated) charged to its most credit worthy customers for commercial loans as published by the Toronto Dominion Bank, Main Branch, Calgary Alberta, Canada on such day, or if such day is not a Business Day, the immediately preceding Business Day;; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

+“Gigajoule” or “GJ” means one billion (1,000,000,000) Joules.
+The standard conversion factor between Dekatherms and GJ's is 1.055056 GJ's per Dekatherm."Joule" shall mean the joule specified in the SI system of units.

 "Letter of Credit" means an irrevocable standby letter of credit established by a Party (the "Account Party") and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the "Beneficiary Party").

 "Material Adverse Change" means (i) with respect to Customer, Reliant Energy Services, Inc. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or (ii) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB-.